Five Parent Types That are Killing Youth Sports

 Five Parent Types That are Killing Youth Sports.
 As a father of four and having coached or played competitive sports for more than 35 years, I have worked with hundreds of great parents.
 Unfortunately, I’ve also come across my share of parents whose negative behavior can erode a team’s chemistry, create an atmosphere of tension and hyper-competitiveness, and even cause kids to quit sports altogether.
 Here are the five most common parenting types that are killing youth sports.

 Many sports parents are resorting to politicking to get their kids more playing time.
 They are constantly jockeying for position by ‘buying’ the coach’s favor with excessive spending ‘for the team’ or constantly attempting to get into the coach’s ear to influence the decision-making process.
-I have seen parents do this for various reasons, but it all boils down to trying to get their child more playing time.
+I have seen parents do this for various reasons, but it all boils down to trying to get their children more playing time.
 They are typically jealous of other players’ athletic ability and/or trying to cover up flaws in their own kid’s skill set.
 The quality coaches ignore this behavior, and most can see it coming a mile away.

 The parent who always blames others for mistakes and errors.
 This type of parent tends to deflect attention from their athlete’s faults onto other players.
 This behavior will divide a team so quickly they won’t even know what hit ‘em.
 When a dad/mom talks negatively about another kid, rest assured they are talking negatively about yours!
 Vomiting negativity about players, parents, and coaches will wreak havoc on a team from the inside out if you are a parent partaking in this behavior-DON’T!
 The best thing for parents and coaches to do is to stop this parent dead in their tracks.
 Please don’t allow this behavior to take root, or it will destroy a team.
 Simply say, ‘Sorry, but we don’t do that on this team.
 We support each other and our coach’ and walk away.